TaliaEmma/SS_a_ariel/README.md

 * 100000 nodes:

+  100000 nodes load time in millisecond: 8778

   The graph isConnected: true

-  100000 nodes isConnected time in millisecond: 4549145
+  100000 nodes isConnected time in millisecond: 123317

   ShortestPathDist from 6 to 300: 652.8947330353053